 For Xue Yunhao, a farmer and father of two in Shaanxi Province, repaying a government loan of 20,000 RMB was proving to be an insurmountable obstacle.
 Faced with medical expenses for his mother’s extended illness plus injuries he had sustained in an automobile accident, Xue fell hopelessly behind in his payments and ended up spending […]

 As the greatest rural to urban migration in history continues in China, God is at work.
 He is opening doors for Christians to impact the cities of China, and He is stirring up His people to go through those doors.
 God’s people, both inside and outside of China, are beginning to respond to the challenge […]

-View from the Wall
+View From the Wall

 The Chinese government’s release of its latest Gross Domestic Product (GDP) figure of $1,000 per person at the end of 2003 signifies that China is on the verge of becoming a world economic power.
 It also signifies that full-fledged urbanization has taken off.
 The traditional Chinese society, rooted in agriculture, is gradually diminishing and yielding […]

 Image credit: 16571-SV-IMG_0156 by neville mars via Flickr.

-Brent Fulton is the president of ChinaSource and the editor of the ChinaSource Quarterly.
-Prior to assuming his current position, he served from 1995 to 2000 as the managing director of the Institute for Chinese Studies at Wheaton College.
+Brent Fulton is the founder of ChinaSource.
+Dr. Fulton served as the first president of ChinaSource until 2019.
+Prior to his service with ChinaSource, he served from 1995 to 2000 as the managing director of the Institute for Chinese Studies at Wheaton College.
 From 1987 to 1995 he served as founding …View Full Bio